-Astigmatism is a condition where the optical power of the eye varies depending on the angle of light passing through it.
-This produces blurred vision at all distances.
-It is usually due to the shape of the cornea (the front surface of the eye).
-If the curvature of the cornea is not the same in all directions (like an Australian football) it will bend the light passing through it by different amounts depending on the direction of the light, producing astigmatism.
+Astigmatism is a common refractive condition resulting in blurred or doubling vision at all distances.
+It's caused by irregularities in shape of the front surface of the eye (the cornea), where some areas are more steeply curved than others.
+A normal eye free of astigmatism is curved like a soccer ball.
+If the curvature of the cornea is not the same in all directions, like an Australian football, it will bend the light passing through it by different amounts, producing astigmatism.

 Astigmatism causes different amounts of blur in different directions.
 This causes images to appear distorted, or sometimes even double.
 Certain letters may be more difficult to read than others, depending on the orientation of the lines within them.
 An example of the effect of astigmatism on vision would be looking at a letter T. A person with astigmatism might see the vertical line of the T in focus, but the horizontal line blurry.

 Most astigmatism is caused by the shape of the front surface of the eye (the cornea).
+One cross-section of the eye, or meridian, is more curved than the cross-section perpendicular to it.
+The result is that one part of the cornea is shaped like the surface of a football and one like a soccer ball.
 It can also be caused by slight tilting of the lens inside the eye.
-It may be an inherited characteristic or a normal variation accompanying growth.
+It may be inherited or a normal variation part of growth.